 A tour of the property, which has its own power generation onsite, featured feeding some of the many animals such as moose, llamas, cows and of course, the friendly sheep.
 A well-weathered local recounted stories of Southern prowess and superiority in an entertaining hour-long tour.

-The day-trip was 3.5 hours all up, around $200 for a family of four, and a great way to start a Queenstown holiday.
+The day-trip was 3.5 hours all up, and under $400 for a family of four, and a great way to start a Queenstown holiday!

 There was no more delaying, we had to hit the slopes!
 Cardrona, Coronet Peak and the Remarkables provide the backdrop for this snow-loving community.
 We chose the mountain range the furthest from town to start with – Cardrona.